 1. Hydrogen Gas

-Unlike other forms of natural gas, hydrogen is a completely clean burning fuel.
+One alternative to fossil fuels is hydrogen gas.
+Hydrogen is a completely clean burning fuel.
 Once produced, hydrogen gas cells emit only water vapor and warm air when in use.

 2. Tidal Energy